How do I get in contact?

 We hope this information is helpful and gives you an idea of what to expect when you call our office to set an appointment so that we can help you with your legal questions or concerns.

 Probate is necessary to pass ownership of the decedent’s probate assets to the decedent’s beneficiaries.
 If the decedent left a valid will, unless the will is admitted to probate in the Court, it will be ineffective to pass title to the decedent’s beneficiaries.
 If the decedent had no will, probate is necessary to pass ownership to the decedent’s assets to those persons who are to receive them under Florida law.

 What is a Guardian Advocate?

 Chapter 393 of the Florida Statutes is designed to meet the unique needs of persons with developmental disabilities.
 The statute does not require a separate hearing to determine incapacity and there is no adjudication of incapacity.
 The guardian is called a “guardian advocate”.
 Even though the name is different, the authority given by the court is the same as a guardian under Chapter 744.
 This is a less restrictive, less costly and preferred type of guardianship for persons with developmental disabilities.
-For more information, see (link to guardian advocacy series-parts1-5).
+For more information, see our guardian advocacy series parts 1 through 5.

 Can I disinherit my child under Florida law?

 A parent can legally disinherit his or her child in Florida, with a few exceptions.
 First, parents have a legal duty to support their minor children, so you can only disinherit your children who are over the age of 18.
 Second, you cannot disregard an agreement, contract, or court order (usually the result of a divorce and/or child support proceeding) stating that 18.
 Second, you cannot disregard an agreement, contract, or court order (usually the result of a divorce and/or child support proceeding) stating that you will provide for your child after your death.
-(Link to 3/7/13 blog)
+Find out more by clicking here.

 Why should New Florida Residents have their will reviewed?